Tree-based boosting with functional data: Appendix C

 \section{Appendix C}

 We consider another regression function that is linear:

-The other specifications of the model remain the same as described in Section 3. \Cref{table:r5} includes the summary statistics of test MSPEs from 100 independent runs of the simulation, with bold font indicating the lowest two average test errors in each setting.
+The other specifications of the model remain the same as described in Section~3. \Cref{er:5} include the summary statistics of test MSEs from 100 independent runs of the simulation, with bold font indicating the lowest two average test errors in each setting. \Cref{d:5} and \Cref{e:5} include the summary statistics of the tree depths and early stopping times selected by TFBoost methods.